 – This corresponds with what Paul said in 1st

 Thessalonians chapter four about Jesus coming in the clouds.
-It says, “Every
+Those of His generation who

 eye will see Him, even those who pierced Him.”
 This could not be referring

-Him,” then, refers to all who advocated Jesus' death on the cross, essentially the entire nation of Israel and surrounding regions
+Him,” referring to all who advocated Jesus' death on the cross and never

 and for this reason, “every eye will see Him.”
 This corresponds also with